IcedScorpion01/OIBSIP/README.md

 # Basic Login Authentication System

 This project implements a basic login authentication system using Java Swing.
 The system allows users to register, login, and access a secured page.

-Please note that this is a simplified educational example and does not cover all security best practices.
-Project Overview
+# Project Overview

 The system is designed to accomplish the following functionalities: